17 Ancient Metagenomic Pipelines

 Other than the QUAST results in the Assembly/*/QC/ or GenomeBinning/*/QC/ directories, the main table used for evaluating the output files is the bin_summary.tsv table in the GenomeBinning/ directory.

-In this file you woud typically want to assess the following columns:
+In this file we woud typically want to assess the following columns:

 • % Complete * columns - with the higher the number of expected domain-specific genes, normally representing a better quality of the resulting bin.